This Gluten-Free Strawberry Rhubarb Crisp is the perfect way to kick off warm weather season!…

 That’s okay!
 I’m lucky enough to have the ice cream attachment for my KitchenAid stand mixer and it works wonderfully.
 Or this stand-alone Cuisinart model works well, too.
 With either one you’ll have to freeze the bowl for at least 24 hours in advance.
 I’m not good at remembering things like that so I just leave my bowl in my freezer all year round.
 It’s ready to go when I am!
 Plus I can throw bags of frozen veggies or other things in it so I can still efficiently use the space.

-But if you don’t have an ice cream maker, I include instructions for what to do.
+But if you don’t have an ice cream maker, I include instructions below the recipe for what to do.
 I have to be honest, the texture won’t be exactly the same, but it’ll be pretty close.
 And more importantly, it’ll still be delicious.

 Other recipes you might like: